GrayJack/coreutils/CONTRIBUTING.md

 - Don't use nightly-only features.
-- The code must be formatted by `rustfmt` using `rustfmt.toml` configuration, otherwise the CI will fail.
+- The code must be formatted by `rustfmt` using `rustfmt.toml` configuration, otherwise, the CI will fail.
   - Install the _toolchain_ with: `rustup toolchain install nightly`, format your code with `cargo +nightly fmt` and be sure that `cargo +nightly fmt -- --check` doesn't print anything.
-- Main function should be the first block after global use statements and module statements (not module blocks).
+- The main function should be the first block after global use statements and module statements (not module blocks).
 - Documentation should always be included when needed, for functions, methods, modules, etc.
 - Tests, when possible, should always be included/updated with your changes.
-- Always comment what you're doing if it's not obvious, should be before the code that need explaining.
+- Always comment on what you're doing if it's not obvious, should be before the code that needs explaining.
-- Try to be conservative about dependencies, only add if it is very necessary or if it will add good amount of ergonomics with few sub-dependencies. (you can check the dependency tree using `cargo-tree` crate)
+- Try to be conservative about dependencies, only add if it is very necessary or if it will add a good amount of ergonomics with few sub-dependencies. (you can check the dependency tree using `cargo-tree` crate)
   - As for dependencies versions, use `"~<Version>"` for crates below 1.0 and `"^<Version>"` for crates above 1.0.